Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Plot and export
 """""""""""""""

-Spectrograms can be plotted from the ``SpectroData`` objects thanks to the :meth:`OSmOSE.core_api.spectro_data.SpectroData.plot` method.
+Spectrograms can be plotted from the ``SpectroData`` objects thanks to the :meth:`osekit.core_api.spectro_data.SpectroData.plot` method.

 OSEkit uses `pyplot <https://matplotlib.org/stable/tutorials/pyplot.html>`_ for plotting spectrograms.
 A pyplot `Axes <https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.html#matplotlib.axes.Axes>`_ can be provided to the ``SpectroData.plot()`` method to specify an Axes in which to plot the spectrogram:

 .. code-block:: python

-    from OSmOSE.core_api.spectro_data import SpectroData
+    from osekit.core_api.spectro_data import SpectroData
     import matplotlib.pyplot as plt

     sd = SpectroData(...) # See SpectroData documentation